ices-eg/wk_WKTAF/notes-colin.md

 4. Provide a non-git / non-github methods to upload code and data

+5. suggestion: only install r package, and do not refresh data or software

 ----

 ## Ideas for 'quality scoring' an assessment